 The tolls will cost you 75€ and are well worth it, with the limit 130 kph most of the way and you'll rarely need to slow down for anything other than the tolls themselves or a truck drivers strike.
 Grabbing an ATMB toll beeper makes life easier aswell.

 Fuel is approximately 80€ to 100€ in a decent diesel car, at 868 kms.
 We've driven this in our vans, pick up trucks, cars and a very thirsty Subaru, which cost quite a bit more!
-Between 4 people it's can be a cheaper option to flying.
+Between 4 people it can be a cheaper option to flying.

 Important note; You cannot book a cheap transfer at the airport and expect a quick departure.
 There are some budget companies that can take your money at the airport, You'll be lucky to leave within afew hours of arrival, if at all during the quieter summer months.
 The reliable, efficient companies must have a pre-booking due to Swiss transport law.

 Flying is straight forward, usually hassle free and you can be in resort within 6hrs of leaving your home if all goes well but the costs can add up.
 See below for information on flight costs and baggage allowances.

 Take a Euro Star train from London to Paris (2h20) from £39, and then a high-speed TGV-Lyria from just £21 from Paris to Geneva (3h05).
-It's free to take your bike as long as it is in a box or legitimate bike bag, you can sit back and relax the whole way with one simple changeover in Paris.
+It's free to take your bike as long as it is in a box or legitimate bike bag, you can sit back and relax the whole way with one changeover in Paris the biggest hurdle.
 Remember to book your transfer from Geneva to Morzine before you arrive.